navin-moorthy/Pico-CTF-2017-Write-Up/cryptography/hash101/README.md

     ------ LEVEL 2: Numbers can be base ANYTHING -----
     Numbers can be represented many ways.
 A popular way to represent computer data is in base 16 or 'hex' since it lines up with bytes very well (2 hex characters = 8 binary bits).
 Other formats include base64, binary, and just regular base10 (decimal)!
 In a way, that ascii chart represents a system where all text can be seen as "base128" (not including the Extended ASCII codes)

-    TO UNLOCK NEXT LEVEL, give me the text you just decoded, lovely, as its hex and decimal equivalent
+    TO UNLOCK NEXT LEVEL, give me the text you just decoded, world, as its hex and decimal equivalent

-    hex>6c6f76656c79
+    hex>776f726c64
     Good job!
-6c6f76656c79to ASCII -> lovelyis plaid Now decimal
+6c6f76656c79to ASCII -> world is world Now decimal
     dec>108111118101108121
     Good job!
 482854660452 to Hex -> 706c616964 to ASCII -> plaid is plaid